Intel 4004: Use

 The first commercial product to use a microprocessor was the Busicom calculator 141-PF.
 Shima also remembers a teller machine and a billing machine that used the 4004.
 The company Comstar Corporation created an industrial computer used for loading bottles in early 1973 based around the 4004 which was later commercialized as the Comstar System 4 computer.
 It was first applied to coin-operated games in the game Bally Alley, distributed by Bally Manufacturing but created by outside contractor Emu Electronics, released in 1973.
 Dave Nutting Associates also used the 4004 to produce a prototype of a microprocessor-controlled pinball game demonstrated to Bally, using their table Flicker, in September 1974.

 A popular myth has it that Pioneer 10, the first spacecraft to leave the solar system, used an Intel 4004 microprocessor.
 According to Dr. Larry Lasher of Ames Research Center, the Pioneer team did evaluate the 4004, but decided it was too new at the time to include in any of the Pioneer projects.
 The myth was repeated by Federico Faggin himself in a lecture for the Computer History Museum in 2006.

 In 2024, Dmitry Grinberg wrote a MIPS R3000 32-bit processor emulator for the 4004.
-Building a circuit card using a 4004 CPU, eleven 4002 RAMS, a 4289 memory interface, and some modern parts, he was able to boot a stripped-down Debian Linux.
+Building a circuit card using a 4004 CPU, eleven 4002 RAM chips, a 4289 memory interface, and some modern parts, he was able to boot a stripped-down Debian Linux.
 As expected, emulating a 32-bit processor with a 4-bit processor is quite slow.
 Linux took almost five days to boot.